-- 1.1 Annex B of Keeping Children Safe in Education September 2024 identifies a number of specific safeguarding issues, listed below, which all staff need to be aware of.
-All staff must read Annex B of Keeping Children Safe in Education September 2024 to ensure that they can identify any indicators of any of these possible issues and raise them with the DSL where they have a concern about a child at the School.
+- 1.1 Annex B of Keeping Children Safe in Education September 2023 identifies a number of specific safeguarding issues, listed below, which all staff need to be aware of.
+All staff must read Annex B of Keeping Children Safe in Education September 2023 to ensure that they can identify any indicators of any of these possible issues and raise them with the DSL where they have a concern about a child at the school.

-- a) Child abduction and community safety incidents
+- Child abduction and community safety incidents

-- b) Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)
+- Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

-- c) County lines
+- County lines

-- d) Children and the court system
+- Children and the court system

-- e) Children missing or absent from education
+- Children missing or absent from education

-- f) Children with family members in prison
+- Children with family members in prison

-- g) Cybercrime
+- Cybercrime

-- h) Domestic abuse
+- Domestic abuse

-- i) Homelessness
+- Homelessness

-- i) Mental health
+- Mental health

-- k) Modern Slavery and the National Referral Mechanism
+- Modern Slavery and the National Referral Mechanism

-- I) Preventing radicalisation, the Prevent duty and the Channel Process
+- Preventing radicalisation, the Prevent duty and the Channel Process

-- m) Sexual violence and sexual harassment between children in schools and colleges
+- Sexual violence and sexual harassment between children in schools and colleges

-- n) Serious Violence
+- Serious Violence

-- o) So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage)
+- So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage)

 - 1.2 There is mandatory reporting duty for teachers with regards to FGM so staff should take careful note of that when reading Annex B of Keeping Children Safe in Education.

-- 1.3 Within this appendix there is further local information, in addition to the information provided in Annex B of Keeping Children Safe in Education September 2024, on the following issues
+- 1.3 Within this appendix there is further local information, in addition to the information provided in Annex B of Keeping Children Safe in Education September 2023, on the following issues

-- a) Children Missing from Education
+- Children Missing from Education

-- b) CCE, CSE and County Lines: MACE
+- CCE, CSE and County Lines: MACE

-- c) Domestic abuse
+- Domestic abuse

-- d) Children with medical conditions
+- Children with medical conditions

-- e) Prevent
+- Prevent

-- f) Private Fostering